In This Article

 Waist Trainers Might Aggravate Prolapse in Postpartum Women

 Some women bind their midsections with wraps postpartum in the hopes of flattening the stomach after pregnancy.
-Postpartum women might seek out a waist trainer after baby, when Fried says the pelvic floor muscles are especially weak.
+Postpartum women might seek out a waist trainer after a baby when Fried says the pelvic floor muscles are especially weak.
 It’s tempting, postpartum, to reach for a waist trainer, especially if your abdominal muscles experienced trauma during pregnancy and childbirth.

 Fried says you’ll get more effective results from engaging in slow, gentle, rehabilitating strengthening exercises you practice over time.
 “We’ll flatten the stomach this way, by re-activating the core.”

 However, many postpartum women might feel too overwhelmed with a newborn to commit to a new exercise routine and seek the purported "easy-fix" wearing a waist trainer has to offer.
-This is where things get really complicated, and potentially dangerous.
+This is where things get really complicated and potentially dangerous.

 “There’s a lot of things going on in your abdominal cavity postpartum,” says Fried.
 During pregnancy, organs—including the bladder, intestines, and stomach—can shift as the uterus expands.
 Although your uterus contracts within about six weeks postpartum, you might be at risk for prolapse, a condition where the bladder, uterus, or rectum can start to descend and exit the body through the vaginal opening.
 Wearing a waist trainer could aggravate this condition.